jonlpersson/ed-latimore/site/_posts/2016-07-02-11-algorithm-proof-ways-to-grow-on-twitter.md

 My Twitter account has steadily grown because of the powerful methods I use.
 In this article, I will teach you how to grow on Twitter using them.

-{% include widgets/toc.html heading="11 algorithm proof ways to grow on Twitter" list-items="Know the metrics, Don't do these things to grow follower, Have a clear theme and target audience, Delete old tweets, Be authentic and transparent, Retweet with comment or 'quote tweet' more, Have a great Twitter bio, Become a better writer, Choose your battles wisely, Be patient.
-Do the work., Have something to say" list-ids="twitter-terms-to-understand-the-metrics, examples-of-common-twitter-strategy-to-increase-engagement-that-I-dont-do, have-a-clear-theme-and-target-audience, delete-old-tweets, be-authentic-and-transparent, retweet-with-comment-or-quote-tweet-more, have-a-great-twitter-bio, become-a-better-writer, choose-your-battles-wisely, be-patient-do-the-work, have-something-to-say" %}

 ## **Twitter terms to understand the metrics**

 ### <br>**Twitter Impressions**